EASS-HIT-2022/Part-A/lectures/slides.md

 3. Broken authentication and session management – weak and easily guessed passwords, session ID vulnerabilities, cookies that are either easily guessable or stolen by third-party attackers.
 4. Insufficient logging and monitoring – not tracking application activity or knowing what has happened in the past makes it difficult to determine what is happening on the systems today and makes it more difficult to find and fix issues.

+# OWASP Top 10 Security risks in web applications

 5. Insecure communications – using outdated or unsalted encryption methods, not verifying SSL/TLS certificates, and not verifying message integrity.
 6. Broken access controls – granting users too much access, misconfigured role-based access controls, lack of least privilege model.
 7. Security misconfiguration – insecure file permissions, revealing sensitive information in error messages, leaving servers and applications publicly exposed without protection.
 8. Unvalidated and untested inputs – feeding unvalidated user input directly into web application functions,such as search results, comments, contact forms, etc., can lead to serious security vulnerabilities .
 9. Insufficient security controls – failing to deploy standard security measures, such as firewalls, intrusion detection/prevention systems, proper access control measures, etc. can leave an organization’s assets wide open to attacks.
-10. Poor software design – insecure coding practices, coding errors that can be exploited for malicious purposes , insecure configuration options ,Race conditions where two threads of execution compete for the same resource .
+10. Poor software design – insecure coding practices, coding errors that can be exploited for malicious purposes , insecure configuration options ,Race conditions where two threads of execution compete for the same resource.

-# Authentication:
+# Authentication

 Node.js provides a module called " passport" which helps you authenticate your users easily.
 You can use different strategies like Local, Facebook, Twitter etc., depending on your requirement.
 For example,
 ```javascript